lavishay-technion/ansible_shallow/05_roles/README.md

 Ansible always executes roles listed in dependencies before the role that lists them.
 Ansible executes this pattern recursively when you use the roles keyword.
 For example, if you list role foo under roles:, role foo lists role bar under dependencies in its meta/main.yml file, and role bar lists role baz under dependencies in its meta/main.yml, Ansible executes baz, then bar, then foo.
 ---

-# Running role dependencies multiple times in one play
+# Running Role Dependencies Multiple Times In One Play

 Ansible treats duplicate role dependencies like duplicate roles listed under roles:: Ansible only executes role dependencies once, even if defined multiple times, unless the parameters, tags, or when clause defined on the role are different for each definition.
 If two roles in a play both list a third role as a dependency, Ansible only runs that role dependency once, unless you pass different parameters, tags, when clause, or use allow_duplicates: true in the role you want to run multiple times.
 See Galaxy role dependencies for more details.